bergenmarshall/MuseDB/README.md

 ## Setup For Developement Guide
 - Have a working instance of python
 - Acquire our Client Secret, should be in the repository in Repository Secrets
-- Run out setup.py script.
-This should create the local DB as well as install our dependancies
+- Run our setup.py script.
+This should create the local DB as well as install our dependancies (may have to use 'python ./setup.py')
     - During this scripts execution, if this is your first time setting up, it will ask you for our client secret, please input it
     - If that does not work, here is the step-by-step guide of what it is doing so follow that
         - Install our python packages using 'pip install -r requirements.txt'